diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 // a is now Array(1, 2, 7, 9)
 ```
 For the min, max, and quickSort methods, the element type must have a comparison operation.
 This is the case for numbers
-strings, and other types with the Ordered trait.
+strings, and other types with the __Ordered trait__.

 ###multidimensional arrays
 Like in Java, multidimensional arrays are implemented as arrays of arrays.
-For example, a two

--Dimensional array of Double values has the type Array[Array[Double]].
+For example, a two-Dimensional array of Double values has the type Array[Array[Double]].
 To construct such an array, use the ofDim method:
 ```scala
 val matrix = Array.ofDim[Int](3,4) // Three rows, four columns